-Aaron is an Account Director at the PR Office having joined as an intern in 2014.
+Aaron is an Associate Director at The PR Office having joined as an intern in 2014.
 Aaron's role focuses on running ongoing public relations, public affairs and crisis programmes for his clients across both the corporate and community and not for profit sectors.
-His client experience includes the leading data management company KNEIP, Frontier Services Group, the Conference of European Rabbis and the Jewish Leadership Council.
+His client experience includes professional service firms Moore Stephens, BDO and EIP, the Conference of European Rabbis and the Jewish Leadership Council.

 Aaron is experienced in political communication and public affairs and has been involved in high-level political events in the last two years, including events with Prime Minister May, King Felipe of Spain and Pope Francis.
 In 2017, Aaron coordinated the Jewish community's communications around the centenary of the Balfour Declaration that lead to the creation of the State of Israel.

 Aaron is a regular columnist for a leading Jewish newspaper as well as contributing to charity and political titles.
 In 2018, he was short-listed for the PR Moment Young Communicator of the Year.